All Saints' Church, Brockhampton: History

 Alice Foster was the daughter of Eben Dyer Jordan of Boston, the co-founder of the Jordan Marsh department store.
-On Alice's marriage to the Rev. Arthur Wellesley of Yorkshire in 1885, her father bought the couple the Brockhampton Court estate as a wedding present.
-Following her father's death in 1895, and that of her mother in 1897, Foster commissioned William Lethaby to build the memorial church, with A. Randall Wells as clerk of works.
+On Alice's marriage to the Rev. Arthur Wellesley Foster of Yorkshire in 1885, her father bought the couple the Brockhampton Court estate as a wedding present.
+Following her father's death in 1895, and that of her mother in 1897, Foster commissioned William Lethaby to build the memorial church, with Randall Wells as clerk of works.
 The stained glass was by Christopher Whall.

 William Lethaby was born in Barnstaple, Devon in 1857, the son of a craftsman.
-Apprenticed to R. Norman Shaw, he established his own architectural practice in 1889.
+Apprenticed to Norman Shaw, he established his own architectural practice in 1889.
 He also became involved in a range of societies and organisations, such as the Society for the Protection of Ancient Buildings and the Art Workers' Guild, which became the nuclei for many of the artists, architects and thinkers who developed the Arts and Crafts movement.